 Also, the floors of our entire house in Somalia were bare cement.
 Accidents were no problem at all.
-One more bonus of raising kids in rural Somalia — anywhere could be a toilet.
-I caught our son several times ‘watering’ trees and rocks in the yard.
+That was one more (surprising) bonus of raising kids in rural Somalia — anywhere could be a toilet.
+I even caught our son several times ‘watering’ trees and rocks in the yard.

-Kids in China wear a onesie-style outfit with a split crotch.
-If a kid indicates that they need to go to the bathroom, the parents open up the slit and hold the child away from themselves and the kids goes on the ground.
+Believe it or not, I learned that kids in China wear a onesie-style outfit with a split crotch.
+If a kid indicates that they need to go to the bathroom, the parent simply opens up the slit and holds the child away from themselves, and the kid goes on the ground.
 It doesn’t seem to matter where they are or what they were doing.
+(Yes, really.)

-In Germany, kids are potty trained by age 3 because it is a requirement for starting school.
-Germans emphasize cleanliness and since peeing while standing up, for boys, tends to make a mess, little boys are taught to sit down on the potty.
+Writer Tara Thomas of EthnoTraveler told me that in Germany, kids are potty trained by age 3 because it’s a requirement for starting school.
+Germans emphasize cleanliness, and since peeing while standing up tends to make a mess, little boys are taught to sit down on the potty.

-Potty training isn’t really a word in rural Indonesia.
-Diapers are expensive and babies are free to urinate wherever they are standing or placed.
-Mothers and grandmothers just do a swift clean-up after.
+Interestingly, potty training isn’t really a word in rural Indonesia.
+Diapers are expensive, so babies are free to urinate wherever they are standing or placed.
+(Yes, really!)
+According to Denise James, editor of Taking Route, mothers and grandmothers just do a swift clean-up after.
 Kids learn to use the bathroom quickly and in the appropriate places, whether that means the squatty potty, a ditch, or beside a rice field.

-Kids are potty trained between 2-3 years old in groups at daycare.
-There are little toilets and pots that all the kids use together, then they fill out sticker charts.
+Olga Mecking, blogger at European Mama, told me that kids are potty trained between 2-3 years old in groups at daycare.
+There are little toilets and pots that all the kids use together, and then they fill out sticker charts.
 Parents and daycare providers work together when the kids are ready and the process goes smoothly.
 Daycare staff do not encourage parents to push kids too early.
 But, kids must be trained by age four before they start school full time.

-The floors in the south of Pakistan, Sindh, are concrete.
-This means kids are free to run around and pee wherever they want.
-Moms give them a bath at night and in the morning, take off their diapers and they are ready for the day.
-Eventually they learn to recognize the urge and use the toilet.
+The floors in the south of Pakistan, Sindh, are concrete, which means that kids are free to run around and pee wherever they want.
+Marilyn Gardner, blogger and author of Between Worlds, says that moms in this region give children a bath at night and in the morning, and take off their diapers before starting the day.
+Eventually, they learn to recognize the urge and use the toilet.

-Grandmothers are eager for their grandchildren to potty train, but mothers lean more toward the ‘when they are ready’ attitude.
-There is a current trend toward more child-centered parenting and so there seems to be less pressure than in the past.
+They also told me there’s a current trend toward more child-centered parenting these days, and so there seems to be less pressure on the topic than in the past.
 But older mothers say potty training used to be highly competitive in the UK, with many parents using the Gina Ford method to accomplish training in a single week.

 United States of America